|

 What Is the Unified Thread Series (UTS)?

-In 1949,the Unified Thread Series (UTS) was agreed on by the United States, Great Britain, and Canada to obtain interchangeability.
+After World War II, the need for a common screw thread standard became critical.
+The United States, Great Britain, and Canada each had their own thread systems, which complicated manufacturing and supply chains, especially for military equipment shared among allies.
+To address this, engineers and standards organizations collaborated to create the Unified Thread Series (UTS) in 1949.
 The UTS defines a standard thread form and series—along with allowances, tolerances, and designations—for screw threads.
-It is the main standard for bolts, nuts, and a wide variety of other threaded fasteners.
+It is the main standard for bolts, nuts, screws, and a wide variety of other threaded fasteners.
+There are are three main types of UTS threads:

 What Are the Classes of Unified Threads?